 - Sponges or Foam Brushes

 Open file Design ID #117563 in Silhouette Studio®.
 Resize the design if needed, depending on the size of your T-shirt.
 (I made mine slightly smaller to approximately 9.8 inches x 7.9 inches.)

-Once the design is cut you need to weed out the design so that you are left with a stencil.
-Normally when you apply vinyl you remove the outside parts & insides of the letters o, a and e, etc. But when making a stencil you remove the actual design.
+Once the design is cut, weed (peel away) the design so that you are left with a stencil.
+Normally when you apply vinyl, you remove the outside parts and insides of the letters o, a, and e, etc. But when making a stencil, you remove the actual design.

-I left the vinyl on my mat when I did the weeding because this way the vinyl laid flat at all times and didn’t curl up at the ends.
+TIP: I left the vinyl on my mat when I did the weeding because that way the vinyl laid flat at all times and didn’t curl up at the ends.

-When the weeding is finished you need to apply some transfer tape over the vinyl stencil.
+When you finish weeding, apply some transfer tape over the vinyl stencil.
 It’s easiest to start at one end and work your way across the design to avoid bubbles and creases in the transfer tape.
-Use the scraper tool to smooth out any bumps and adhere the transfer tape to the vinyl stencil.
+Use the scraper tool to smooth out any bumps and to adhere the transfer tape to the vinyl stencil.

-Adhere to the center of your material – I used a light grey t-shirt.
+Adhere your vinyl design to the center of your material—I used a light grey T-shirt.

 Use the scraper tool to gently rub the stencil to the fabric.

-When you’re finished painting you won’t notice any color especially once it dries.
-Here’s a look just after I finished painting the entire piece.
-It looks blue but it doesn’t stay that way when you’re outside.
+When you’re finished painting you won’t notice any color, especially once it dries.
+Here’s a look at just after I finished painting the entire piece.
+It looks blue, but it doesn’t stay that way when you’re outside.

-Once the paint has dried completely lightly iron your design to set the ink.
+After the paint has dried completely, lightly iron your design to set the ink.

 I took pictures of 3 stages.

 We’ve had such rainy weather the past few weeks that I haven’t had a chance to snap a picture of it.
-So today when the sun began to poke through the clouds I quickly asked my daughter to put the shirt on so that I could snap a few pictures.
+So today when the sun began to poke through the clouds, I asked my daughter to put on the shirt so that I could quickly snap a few pictures.
 I’m thrilled with how it turned out!

 I hope that you try out these fun fabric inks and have as much fun wearing your new garment as you will have creating it!
 In what other ways do you want to try out UV light–sensitive fabric ink?